rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 Since my laptop is at customer locations most of the time I love this extension.
 It allows me to put my name and phone number on the lock screen.

 !!!
 Note
-    the shortcut keys to the lock screen are `super+l`.
+    the shortcut keys to lock screen are `super+l`.
+That's a lowercase `el`.

-Here are the settings (the three vertical dots :material-dots-vertical: in `Gnome Extensions` expose the settings menu) I use:
+Here are the settings (The :material-dots-vertical: icon in `Gnome Extensions` expose the settings menu) I use:

 ![screenshot](img/Customize-Clock.resized.png)